 AGS lawyers have a long tradition of using their professional skills to serve the public interest, both through their work across government and in supporting community interests though pro bono work – it is part of AGS's culture.
-In a conference paper, the Director of the National Pro Bono Resource Centre (now the Australian Pro Bono Centre), John Corker, described AGS as one of the legal agencies 'leading government lawyers in developing this [pro bono] culture'.
+In a conference paper, the former CEO of the Australian Pro Bono Centre, John Corker, described AGS as one of the legal agencies 'leading government lawyers in developing this [pro bono] culture'.

 Update on AGS's pro bono program

 See Geetha Nair, National Manager of AGS Pro Bono Services, talk about the program and then watch Robyn Ayers, Executive Director of the Arts Law Centre of Australia, talk about how it impacts their mission.

 We have actively encouraged AGS lawyers to undertake pro bono work in their own capacity since 2002, and we began investing in AGS pro bono activities in 2006.
 In November 2008, we signed up to the Australian Pro Bono Centre's Aspirational Target.
 Since then, AGS has undertaken pro bono work valued at more than $20 million with lawyers from all of our 3 practice areas being involved.
 Employees who are not lawyers, for example, our librarians, legal support staff and marketing team, have also been able to contribute to the program.

 AGS recognises the pivotal role pro bono assistance plays in increasing access to justice and, with this in mind, has continually increased the expected target hours each of its lawyers are to undertake on a pro bono basis.

 Access to justice for the disadvantaged

 Our pro bono projects support organisations that make justice accessible to disadvantaged people by: